 Final considerations.
 Think about what you want to name your kitten.
 Once you register your kitten, you cannot change the name with the registry.
 Also, be sure to prepare all household members on the arrival of your new addition.

 If you utilize Options 1 by picking up from our home, you may pay the balance before arrival or at the time of arrival.
 We accept Zelle, Venmo, PayPal, Cashier's Check or Cash.
 We do not accept personal checks, Western Union, or Money Gram.

 If you utilize Option 2, 3, 4, or 5 balances must be paid in full no later then 48 hours before scheduled travel / delivery.
 I realize with the rise of online scams, this makes things especially nervewrecking for interested adopters.
 Do your research to make sure you are working with a real person.
-Request to speak with me on the phone, ask for a video having me state date / time with the kitten, look through my past social media posts, check my Facebook reviews, etc. Additionally, on the Adoption Agreement, will be my full legal name, address, phone number, and email (which I won't post here to prevent scammers from using my information) -- I am a licensed attorney in the state of Virginia and you can easily search the online Virginia Lawyer Directory and find me in there.
+Request to speak with me on the phone, ask for a video having me state date / time with the kitten, look through my past social media posts, check my Facebook reviews, etc. Additionally, on the Adoption Agreement, will be my full legal name, address, phone number, and email (which I won't post here to prevent scammers from using my information) -- I am a licensed attorney in the state of Virginia and District of Columbia and you can easily search the online state specific Lawyer Directory to find me.

 Bring Your New Kitten Home

 Congratulations on the new addition to your family!
 Be sure to quarantine him or her right away.
 The calm environment will help ease some of the stress your new kitten is under due to travel and the transition to a new home.